Defining PSI Inspection

 Step 3 – Choose product samples

-A detailed pre-shipment procedure is integral in several industries including manufacturing and retail to steer clear of expensive import risks, low-quality products reaching the customers, or even huge wastages from product recalls.
+A detailed step by step inspection process is integral in several industries including manufacturing and retail to steer clear of expensive import risks, low-quality products reaching the customers, or even huge wastages from product recalls.
 The third step in the pre-shipment inspection procedure is the selection of product samples.

 Internationally recognized statistical sampling methods are used to select the samples from the batches for quality inspection.
 The defects of any of the selected samples are then compared to an Acceptance Quality Limit before being rejected.